MSc Environmental Engineering

 - Stedelijk water en milieutechniek

-Will there be enough students for the new MSc Environmental Engineering?
+Will there be enough students for the new MSc ENV?

 Yes.
 Based on the numbers of students in the current tracks, enough students are expected.
-MSc Environmental Engineering will start once the programme is accredited in September 2022, regardless of student numbers.
+The MSc ENV will start once the programme is accredited in September 2022, regardless of student numbers.

-Is the Faculty planning for a BSc Environmental Engineering?
+Is the Faculty planning for a BSc ENV?

-The Faculty is currently not planning a BSC EE.
-The BSc CT and BSc AES prepare for the MSc Environmental Engineering.
+The Faculty is currently not planning a BSc ENV.
+The BSc CT and BSc AES prepare for the MSc ENV.